Sir Gawain and the Carle of Carlisle: Lord of the animals

 Before Sir Yvain can approach the fountain which the Knight of the Fountain defends, in Chretien de Troyes' 12th-century Arthurian romance Yvain, the Knight of the Lion, he must pass a giant churl, a herdsman, who is in command of all the animals of the forest.
-In a Middle English version of this story, Sir Colgrievance relates to Queen Guinevere the story of his own encounter with this giant: 'The woodland was full of leopards, lions, bears and wild bulls, roaring and bellowing!
-Trying to escape, I came upon a clearing; and here stood the ugliest man I have ever seen!
-He held a club in his hand, his head was the size of an ox's and his hair hung to his waist.
-His ears were like an elephant's, his face was flat with a nose like a cat's and his eyebrows were like thorn bushes!
-And his clothes were peculiar; they were not made of wool, but neither were they made of linen!
-'What are you, my friend?'
-I asked.
-'I am a man,' he replied.
-'I have never seen one like you before!'
-'I look after the animals.
-I am master of them all.'
+In a Middle English version of this story, known as Yvain and Gawain, Sir Colgrievance relates to Queen Guinevere the story of his own encounter with this giant:

 Harpin of the mountain

 Later in the romance, Sir Yvain, having heard this story from Sir Colgrievance, follows the same route, encounters the same giant herdsman and arrives at a fountain that appears to have similar properties to the Lake of Nemi, whose ancient customs Sir J G Frazer described in The Golden Bough.
 Here, Sir Yvain becomes the Knight of the Fountain by defeating the fountain's incumbent and, after many adventures, arrives at a castle owned by a lord whose wife is Sir Gawain's sister.
 Sir Gawain's nephews have been captured by a giant: